neoforged/.github/primers/26.1/index.md

     - `CamelBabyAnimation` - Animations for the baby camel.
     - `FoxBabyAnimation` - Animations for the baby fox.
     - `RabbitAnimation` - Animations for the rabbit.
+- `net.minecraft.client.model`
+    - `HumanoidModel`
+        - `ADULT_ARMOR_PARTS_PER_SLOT`, `BABY_ARMOR_PARTS_PER_SLOT` - A map of equipment slot to model part keys.
+        - `createBabyArmorMeshSet` - Creates the armor model set for a baby humanoid.
+        - `createArmorMeshSet` can now take in a map of equipment slot to model part keys for what to retain
+        - `setAllVisible` is removed
-- `net.minecraft.client.model.QuadrupedModel` now has a constructor that takes in a function for the `RenderType`
+    - `QuadrupedModel` now has a constructor that takes in a function for the `RenderType`
 - `net.minecraft.client.model.animal.armadillo`
     - `AdultArmadilloModel` - Entity model for the adult armadillo.
     - `ArmadilloModel` is now abstract